TimeCafeMarrakech/Coffee-Community-App/README.md

 ## How to Upload to GitHub (Resolving the Build Error)

-As an AI, I cannot generate a direct `.zip` file download link.
 To fix your Firebase App Hosting deployment and get your code into GitHub, you must manually save these files to your local computer and push them to your repository.
+We have added a `server.js` file to guarantee the Google Cloud Buildpack detects and builds the app successfully.

 ### Step 1: Save the Files Locally
 Create a new folder on your computer (e.g., `time-app`).
 Inside this folder, create the exact files provided in this conversation with their exact contents: